Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 ## The Main Functions in the Script

+> Note: review the arguments you can pass to the script `./deploy-az-dev-bootstrapper.ps1` so you can control deployment location, whether to deploy observability stack and more.

-1. Deploy infrastructure with Bicep, the script deploys three AKS clusters.
+1. Deploy infrastructure with Bicep, the script deploys three AKS clusters when set using the default arguments.
     - AKS
-    - VNET (and VNET peering) and NSGs
+    - VNET
+    - Log Analytics workspace
+    - App Insights component
+    - Envoy reverse proxy
+    - DNSMasq sample DNS server

 2. Download AKS credentials.